naomi-ola/python_studentgrades_analysis/README.md

 ---

-*This project showcases proficiency in Python data analysis, statistical visualization, and translating educational data into actionable recommendations for school administrators.*
+*This project showcases proficiency in Python data analysis, statistical visualisation, and translating educational data into actionable recommendations for school administrators.*